astein-iamovers/neone-make/README.md

 # NEONE Server Setup

-Welcome to the NEONE Server Setup, in this document you will find all the instructions to run a NE:ONE server and how to setup pub/sub in ONE Record
+Welcome to the NEONE Server Setup, in this document you will find the instructions to run a NE:ONE server

 ## Prerequisites

 - [Docker](https://docs.docker.com/get-docker/) installed
-- [Docker Compose](https://docs.docker.com/compose/install/) installed (make sure you have compose V2)
 - [Git](https://git-scm.com/downloads) installed

 ## Step by step guide

-1) Clone the repository
+1) Clone this repository
    ```bash
    git clone https://github.com/astein-iamovers/neone.git
    ```